nevermined-io/app_docs/docs/tutorials/ai/11-huggingface.md

 Hugging Face allows users to implement and deploy models, transformers, pipelines, etc, in two different ways:

 - [Spaces](https://huggingface.co/docs/hub/spaces) Based on Github repos, users can implement their models here and deploy it as an app for free (it's also possible to pay for additional resources).
 This kind of deployment is for demo/fast development purposes, so it is not ready for production.
 - [Inference Endpoints](https://huggingface.co/docs/inference-endpoints/index).
 With Inference Endpoints a user or organization is able to deploy a model into production in a cloud provider in a completely transparent way.
-Hugging Face will take care of deploying the necessary containers, securization, auto scaling, etc
+Hugging Face will take care of deploying the necessary containers, securitization, auto scaling, etc

-In this tutorial we will show you how to deploy your models and pipelines as Inference Endpoints, and how to publish them in Nevermined App, so you can safely share and monetize, your AI model.
+In this tutorial we will show you how to deploy your models and pipelines as Inference Endpoints, and how to publish them in Nevermined App, so you can safely share and monetize your AI model.

 ## Requirements

 - A Hugging Face [Account](https://huggingface.co/join)
 - [Payment Method added](https://huggingface.co/settings/billing).
-Inferece Endpoints are not for free.
+Inference Endpoints are not for free.
 We will show you how to keep the cost pretty low so you can test it without spending too much money.
 - [Generate a token](https://huggingface.co/docs/hub/security-tokens#how-to-manage-user-access-tokens) for your account with Read permissions.

 ## Deploy a Hugging Face model

-You can deploy any model available in Hugging Face Hub in a really straigthforward way.
+You can deploy any model available in Hugging Face Hub in a really straightforward way.
 This [document](https://huggingface.co/docs/inference-endpoints/guides/create_endpoint) from Hugging Face's documentation shows how to deploy a model from a repository.

 In this tutorial we want to show you how to implement and deploy a more complex scenario, where you are not deploying an already built model, but a more elaborated process.

 ## Implement and deploy your own AI Model

-Throught the next sections you will learn how to implement a custom AI model or process, deploy it as Inference Endpoint and publish it in Nevermined App.
+Through the next sections you will learn how to implement a custom AI model or process, deploy it as Inference Endpoint and publish it in Nevermined App.

 ### Create a new Model repository

 In order to implement a custom model you have to create a new model repository.
 You can work locally in your implementation and use git to create and synchronize in Hugging Face, as it's explained in [Hugging Face Documentation](https://huggingface.co/docs/inference-endpoints/guides/custom_handler).
 In this document you will find different examples of custom models.

-Also you can create manually this model repository and add/edit the files using the UI.
+Also you can manually create this model repository and add/edit the files using the UI.
 For the sake of simplicity we are doing this in this tutorial.

 To create this repository you just need to use the button *New* you can find in the main page of your Huggin Face profile (or your organization profile)